FlorentSka/GettingAndCleaningData/CodeBook.md

 ##Objective
 This Code Book explains how we have created a tidy data set from wearable computing data that is ready to be analyzed.
-It describes the variables, the data, and the transformations that are performed to clean up the data called through the script run_analysis.R
+It describes the variables, the data, and the transformations that are performed to clean up the data through the script run_analysis.R

 ##Data Source